TwoFistedJustice/square-pie/docs/aaa_ToDo.md

 - [ ] If Catalog_Upsert can do just one in `batches`, refactor to simplify structure to just use `batches`
 - [ ] Experiment with Catalog_Object_Wrapper to see if `batch` can do just one
-- [ ] If Catalog_Object_Wrapper can do just one in `batches`, refactor to simplify structure to just use `batches` -
+- [ ] If Catalog_Object_Wrapper can do just one in `batches`, refactor to simplify structure to just use `batches` -- Tell it to use MANY no matter what and see what comes back -

 ## Create a patterns/conventions page with general descriptions